-Shivakumar asks chief secretary not to transfer water resource dept engineers without informing him
+Shivakumar asks Chief Secretary not to transfer water resource dept engineers without informing him

-Bengaluru: Karnataka Deputy Chief Minister D K Shivakumar on Thursday said that he has written to the Chief Secretary Shalini Rajneesh not to transfer any engineer from water resource department, a portfolio that he holds, without informing him.
+Bengaluru, May 29 (PTI) Karnataka Deputy Chief Minister D K Shivakumar on Thursday said that he has written to Chief Secretary Shalini Rajneesh not to transfer any engineer from water resource department, a portfolio that he holds, without informing him.

 Speaking to reporters here, Shivakumar said, "We don’t have many engineers in the Water Resources Department.
 We urgently need engineers.
 Hence, I have written a letter to the Chief Secretary asking not to relieve or send any engineer elsewhere from our department".

-The Deputy Chief Minister said the engineers join the water resource department, get promoted and then get transferred to other departments including Public Works and Zilla Panchayat.
+The Deputy CM said the engineers join the water resource department, get promoted and then get transferred to other departments including Public Works and Zilla Panchayat.

-When asked who made the transfer without your permission, he said, "There is a scope for making such transfers at the top level.
+When asked who made the transfer without his permission, he said, "There is a scope for making such transfers at the top level.
 I won’t say that such scopes are not there.
-That’s why I am saying that many MLAs put pressure to send engineers to other departments.”
-Shivakumar was aggrieved that engineers are not coming forward to work in the irrigation department.
+That’s why I am saying that many MLAs put pressure to send engineers to other departments."
+Shivakumar was aggrieved that engineers were not coming forward to work in the irrigation department.

 "I have told the Chief Secretary not to transfer anyone without bringing it to my attention," he told reporters.